-Realising that, knowing that come what may I’d figure it out, freed me.
+Realising that, knowing that come what may, I’d figure it out, freed me.
 It gave me room to stop chasing and start looking at what it was I wanted.
-After that realisation, I knew that I’d moved into a different stage of my business.
-The try anything, see what sticks phase!
+After that realisation, I knew that I’d moved into a different stage of my business; try anything, see what sticks phase!
 And to be honest, this was (is, perhaps?) still my favourite thing.

 You live, you learn.

-And I’m grateful to know now, in my business at least what I want, which lead us, yes in this short year, to a place where I now know what we are doing and offering.
-There is a glimmer of where to from here.
+And I’m grateful to know now, at least what I want in my business, which leads us, yes, in this short year, to a place where I now know what we are doing and offering.
+So there is a glimmer of where to from here.
 I see it, but it is yet to come into focus.

-But for now, I know what it looks like for us, and to some degree (not always so seamlessly) it runs with very little input from me.
-Though, you know me, I’m still IN IT, such is my personality.
-Letting go sucks for me.
+But for now, I know what it looks like for us, and to some degree (not always so seamlessly), it runs with very little input from me.
+Though you know me, I’m still IN IT; such is my personality.
+So letting go sucks for me.
 Haha.

 But mostly after a year doing this, I know this is what I want.
 Giving my business this chance to grow and become what it always, almost was for years, was precisely what it needed.
 Exactly what I needed too.